Using Figures of the Encyclopedia in Your Publications, and Citing the Encyclopedia

 - One of the important criteria for citations is the availability for the readers.
 Nowadays, it is by far more convenient for most readers to type a URL into their browser's address line, than searching for a book or journal article in the next scientific library.

 - Even in scientific publications, the citation of an encyclopedia article is often more appropriate than that of some other specialized articles.
 As an example, someone recently cited the article on brightness of a laser.
-It would be quite hard to find a scientific article clarifying such an issue, and the same situation would occur e.g. when searching for a text explaining different specifications for doping concentrations of laser crystals, or the basics of four-level and three-level gain media, or what exactly is relative intensity noise of lasers.
+It would be quite hard to find a scientific article clarifying such an issue, and the same situation would occur e.g. when searching for a text explaining different specifications for doping concentrations of laser crystals, or the basics of four-level and three-level laser gain media, or what exactly is relative intensity noise of lasers.

 Those who still hesitate might wait until a print version of the Encyclopedia of Laser Physics and Technology is published.

-This article is a posting of the Photonics Spotlight.
-You may send comments and suggestions to RP Photonics Consulting GmbH.
-You may also link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.